Red Mountain Resort

-Access

-RED Mountain is served by resort-owned shuttles from small airports in Trail and Castlegar.
-Shuttles also operate to the nearest international airports in Spokane, WA (2.5 hrs.) and Kelowna (3.5 hrs.).

 History

 In the summer of 1958, a new slalom slope was cleared by the RMSC for racing practice.
 Work was delayed until the fall due to threats of forest fires.
-At the time, Red Mountain had just one chairlift, the Red Chair, western Canada's first in 1947.
-During the 1958-59 season, daily lift tickets were $3.50 for the general public and $2.25 for RMSC members (or 40 cents for a single ride).
+During the 1958–59 season, daily lift tickets were $3.50 for the general public and $2.25 for RMSC members (or 40 cents for a single ride), in Canadian currency.

-Michel Trudeau, third son of Canadian Prime Minister Pierre Elliott Trudeau and Margaret Trudeau-Kemper and younger brother of Canadian Prime Minister Justin Trudeau, had been working for about a year at Red Mountain Resort and living in Rossland when on November 13, 1998, during a backcountry skiing trip with some friends in Kokanee Glacier Provincial Park, he was swept into Kokanee Lake by an avalanche and unable to reach the shore and drowned at age 23.
+In 1968 the Red Mountain Ski Club hosted the first-ever FIS Alpine World Cup in Canada including both a Men's and Women's Giant Slalom and Slalom.

 In the summer of 2013, a third peak was added, Grey Mountain, adding 1000 acre of terrain and 22 named runs.

+In December 2024, the resort made Canadian headlines when a farmer heckled Canadian Prime Minister Justin Trudeau at the resort.